-Starting with release 5.1.2, you can use the Table Editor to explicitly specify a column in a materialized view to be encrypted.
+Starting with release 2021.3.1, you can use the Table Editor to explicitly specify a column to be encrypted.

 For the given materialized view, the Loader Service extracts the unencrypted values from the source column and writes the encrypted values in shared storage in Apache Parquet file format.
 When reading the Apache Parquet files for the given materialized view, the Analytics Service decrypts the encrypted column values.